Victor Prévost: Youth and apprenticeship

 There are different versions of what happened next.
 According to Ernest Raynaud, Prévost was suddenly taken with a passion for the bloody universe he discovered then: the clerks were cutting up the animals that had just been slaughtered and it was a debauchery of cut flesh and blood.
 Prévost was fascinated and couldn't help himself but participate in the carnage: he took a knife and, although a novice, cut off a shred of veal.
 According to Gustave Macé, things happened in a simpler manner: the delivery brought by Prévost to the butcher had come from consumption-stricken cows, which were prohibited from sale and would have landed Prévost in trouble if he was caught by police.
 Whichever case might be, the butcher was delighted when young Prévost asked him for a job.
 Soon after, his employer and the butcher had a meeting and agreed to exchange apprentices.

 The following day, Prévost began his apprenticeship as a butcher.
-In the butcher shop, masters and clerks alike had huge appetites, regularly eating meat and bread, drinking wine and even liquors, which were also available at their discretion, which was perfect for Prévost's ogre appetite.
+In the butcher shop, masters and clerks alike had huge appetites, regularly eating meat and bread, and drinking wine and even liquors, which were also available at their discretion, which was perfect for Prévost's ogre appetite.
 The task was tough, as the apprentices had to transfer heavy loads between Les Halles or private slaughterhouses and retailers, sometimes over long distances, but Prévost did not lack the strength.
 He quickly learned how to butcher animals, and became an expert in skinning and deboning.
 He loved the smell of blood, and seemed to experience a real pleasure to handle meat.
 In the shop, he spoke Louchébem and behaved rather freely, with the cashier (a mistress of the boss) and one of the female servants quickly becoming attracted to the handsome apprentice.
 Violent jealousies soon followed, resulting in Prévost's dismissal.
 Shortly after, he found work in a school on Rue Saint-Honoré.
 As soon as he arrived, he again began to be swarmed by female attention, which earned him the nickname "The Handsome Man" among his colleagues.
 In fact, it is rather him who succumbed to the domestic workers' advances, that he did nothing to provoke.